top of page

 Application Deadline: Applications typically open in March and are reviewed on a rolling basis.

-Program Dates: July 8 - August 2, 2024
+Program Dates: July 8 - August 2

 Eligibility: Open to graduating high school seniors who have completed pre-calculus or an equivalent course.
 Must live and attend high school within 50 miles of Redmond, WA, and be legally allowed to work in the U.S. throughout the duration of the program.

-Known as “Discoverers,” participants are immersed in learning fundamental programming skills and working on practical projects in the tech industry.
-The Discovery Program emphasizes hands-on learning, allowing students to engage directly with Microsoft professionals and industry experts.
-In addition to technical training, interns will benefit from career development workshops and mentorship, gaining insights into various career paths within the industry.
+The Microsoft Discovery Program offers an opportunity for high school students to work on real-world projects at Microsoft.
+This 4-week internship helps you explore your interests in computer science, engineering, and technology while developing career readiness skills.
+You will learn fundamental programming skills and work on projects in the tech industry.
+The Discovery Program allows you to engage with Microsoft professionals and industry experts.
+You will benefit from career development workshops and mentorship, gaining insights into various career paths within the industry.
+To learn more about this program, check out our complete guide here.

 Stipend: A stipend is provided